 Posts on Happily Homegrown contain affiliate links.
 When you make a purchase through an affiliate link, your price will be the same, but Happily Homegrown will receive a small commission.
 Thank you for your support!

-These are the tools everyone should have in their kitchen.
+These are the baking essentials everyone should have in their kitchen.

 Beyond the Basics

 The following baking essentials are nice to have if you’re going to be doing a lot of baking, and will definitely make the job easier.

 |A Kitchen Aid stand mixer is high on the wish list of many home cooks.
 The 6qt bowl on this mixer handles double, and triple, batches of cookie dough with ease.
 You can purchase additional bowls and attachments that will lead to this being the most used small appliance in your kitchen.

 |Don’t mess with the classic – a standard wooden rolling pin is the perfect tool for rolling our pie crusts, biscuits, and sugar cookie dough.

 |While you can cut butter into flour using two table knives or your fingers, having a proper pastry blender makes the task go a lot faster.
 You’re looking for something of solid metal construction that doesn’t bend or break when you use it to apply pressure to butter or shortening.
 I like the grip on this one as it is more comfortable in my hand than an entirely metal pastry blender.

 |Mesh strainers are a necessity in my kitchen.
 I use them to strain lemon curd and ice cream base before chilling, to strain my gravy before it goes to the table, to sift dry ingredients together, and for draining pasta.
 Its a great tool with many uses.
 This set of 3 mesh strainers from Cuisinart is a great basic set that can meet all of your needs.

 |Cooling racks are great for cooling a hot baking sheet or pie pan, or you can use it to cool the actual baked goods once they are removed from the pan.